lulle2007200/SwitchSDSetup/README.md

 ### --f [value]
 Value can be
 - a path to a zip file.
 The content of the provided zip file will get copied to the data partition (hos_data) automatically.
 Use --f [value] multiple times to add more than one zip file.

+### --cfw
+Installs Atmosphere CFW.

 Use this option to automatically copy files (e.g. Atmosphere CFW, homebrew, etc.) to the data partition.
 If the path contains spaces, put it in double quotes.